How to assess the risks to groundwater for treated effluent discharges.

-Groundwater protection: principles and practice (GP3) sets out where certain activities may be restricted or where special rules apply.
-You should read position statements on discharge of liquid effluents into the ground and how it may affect you.
+The Environment Agency’s approach to groundwater protection sets out where certain activities may be restricted or where special rules apply.
+You should read section G on discharge of liquid effluents into the ground.

 Sewage disposal: systems you must have

 You must not discharge raw sewage directly to the ground, or to sub-surface drainage systems.
 You must have a liquid effluent disposal system that treats sewage effluent waste in these steps.

 - The system collects and treats raw effluent – eg septic tanks (primary treatment) and additional treatment through package treatment plants (secondary treatment).
 In some situations you’ll need a tertiary treatment, such as a reed bed.